 Adenocarcinomas are uncommon cancers associated with a poor prognosis.
 Treatment should be aggressive and based on a multimodality approach.
 The rarity of this tumor precludes the development of specific clinical trials.

-Size of the primary tumor is the most important clinical predictor of survival for patients with anal carcinomas.
-Both the International Union Against Cancer (UICC) and the American Joint Committee on Cancer (AJCC) have agreed on a unified staging system (Table 11).
-The TNM classification distinguishes between anal canal carcinoma and anal margin tumors, since the latter exhibit biologic behavior similar to that of other skin cancers and are staged as skin cancers.
+The size of the primary tumor is the most important clinical predictor of survival for patients with anal carcinomas.
+Both the Union for International Cancer Control (UICC) and the American Joint Committee on Cancer (AJCC) have agreed on a unified staging system (Table 12).
+The TNM classification distinguishes between anal canal carcinoma and anal margin tumors, because the latter exhibit biologic behavior similar to that of other skin cancers and are staged as skin cancers.

 Interstitial radiation therapy alone has been used primarily in Europe for early-stage lesions.
 A relatively high radiation dose is delivered to a small volume.
-This modality carries a high potential for radiation necrosis and fails to incorporate treatment of the inguinal nodes.
+This modality carries a high potential for radiation necrosis and fails to incorporate the treatment of the inguinal nodes.

-An updated analysis of this experience demonstrated that 38 of 45 patients (84%) were rendered disease free after chemotherapy and irradiation.
+An updated analysis of this experience demonstrated that 38 of 45 patients (84%) were rendered disease-free after chemotherapy and irradiation.
 Individuals who had positive results on biopsy underwent an abdominoperineal resection.